tdkr/tdkr.github.io/_posts/2019-01-08-file-metadata.markdown

   - windows
   - iPhone
   - exiftool
+  - livephoto
 excerpt_separator: Inconsistent metadata handling for live photos
 ---

-The videos and photos take with iPhone live photos on the same date are organized in different timeline stories when import to windows photos.
+The videos and photos taken with iPhone live photos on the same date are organized in different timeline stories when imported to windows photos.
-The photos seem fine but the videos are totally mess up.
+The photo seems fine but the videos are totally mess up.
 It seems these metadata tags are the causes:
 QuickTime:CreationDate, QuickTime:CreateDate, QuickTime:MediaCreateDate, QuickTime:TrackCreateDate

-With exiftool you can modify the metadata of the broken files.
+With exiftool you can modify the metadata of the broken files batchly.
 First, define a tag group in the .ExifTool_config file:

 ```perl